lixinW/ship-hats-docs/tools/nexus-repository/nexus-repo-faqs.md

 # FAQs

+The following section provides frequently asked questions related to nexus Repository Pro.

+>**Tip:** Click on a question to view the answer.

 <details>
   <summary><b>I want to use Nexus Repository in my project to publish custom libraries for the developers in my team to use.
 Is it possible?</b></summary><br>